o19s/elasticsearch-learning-to-rank/guide/0-core-concepts.md

 ...
 ```

+(Other systems use different formats for training systems)

 In actual systems, you might log these values after the fact, gathering them to annotate a judgment list with feature values.
 In others the judgment list might come from user analytics, so it may be logged as the user interacts with the search application.
+More on this when we cover [feature logging].

 ## Training a ranking function